nuvolo/sincronia/README.md

         field_name.extension
 ```

 Records are shown as folders because there are times where there are multiple code files per record.
-This makes it very important that you **never have records with the exact same display value in the same table!** if you do, then you will notice issues building your files to the right record in ServiceNow.
+This makes it very important that you **never have records with the exact same display value in the same table!** If you do, then you will notice issues building your files to the right record in ServiceNow.

 #### sinc.config.js